About the museum

 Museum owner, Tony Denny, grew up in North Sydney and lived much of his life in Europe.
 His first classic car was a 1955 Ford Zephyr.
 Tony has had a long-standing passion for classic cars and has always kept a few in his personal collection.

 Tony decided to invest in his passion and create a museum so that others could appreciate the automotive world he loves so much.
-The opening of the museum was a major highlight in Tony’s life.
+The opening of Gosford Classic Car Museum was a major highlight in Tony’s life.
 He views cars as a work of art, and can find something beautiful in just about every car ever made.

-Tony chose the Central Coast as the site of his museum because of the beauty and relaxed lifestyle of the area.
+Tony chose the Central Coast as the site for the Museum because of the beauty and relaxed lifestyle of the area.
 He is also developing property on the Central Coast, with 450 apartments currently in various stages of development.

 The Museum Team

-There are over 30 hard working and dedicated staff members employed by the museum, as well as 10 passionate volunteers.
+There are over forty hard working and dedicated staff members employed by the Museum, as well as ten passionate volunteers.
 Many of the staff are motoring enthusiasts themselves and have a vast knowledge of automotive history they are more than happy to share with you.